ihavethatonvinyl/blog/content/conversations/featured-conversation-arthur-of-phoneswithchords-on-tom-pettys-wildflowers.md

 ---
 title: " Arthur of phoneswithchords on Tom Petty's \"Wildflowers\""
 date: 2024-12-28T14:57:00.000Z
-draft: true
+draft: false
 featuredImage: /images/upload/image1-1-.jpeg
 ---
 ### So would you like to introduce yourself first?

 I’m Arthur from phoneswithchords.

-Hi, Arthur.
+### Hi, Arthur.
 Today we’re going to talk about your connection with the Tom Petty album *Wildflowers*.

 So yeah, it was an important record for me in high school, freshman year of high school.
 I think that may have been my first at the time, it was on CD, but first, like, a record that I purchased with my own money.
 I wasn't really big into music until I got into high school, which is weird.
 I was into sports and stuff, so it wasn't really my thing.